JakobKlotz/landslides-db/docs/intro/about.md

   advanced workflows.
 - **Quick Start:** This project serves as a practical resource for researchers who need a consolidated data set for analysis, modeling or method testing.
+- **Transparency:** Due to the open-source nature of the project, code for data ingestion, harmonization and de-duplication is comprehensible and documented which enables inspection, reproducibility and reuse.

 ### Important Limitations